mikenye/docker-steam/README.md

     steam
 ```

+You can then browse to http://dockerhost:5800/, log in as yourself, install a game and try it out.

 You may need to run `modprobe uinput` on the docker host prior...
 See how you go.

 ## Current Status